sparna-git/Sparnatural/docs/JSON-based-configuration.md

 ## Minimal JSON configuration

 A minimal JSON configuration for Sparnatural looks like the following example.
 It declares 1 class `foaf:Person` and a single property `foaf:knows` that has `foaf:Person` as its domain and range (a Person can know another Person).
 The config is stored in a `config` javascript variable that will be passed as a parameter to init Sparnatural.
+It's advised to Copy-paste the `@context` key given in the minimal example and do not modify it.
+Keep it like this for your own configuration.

 <details>
 <summary>Show minimal JSON</summary>